handokosugiarto/SuperMart_Sales_and_Profitability_Optimization_2014-2017/README.md

 3. Customer segment- Analyzing and evaluating customer segmentation by comparing between customer acquisition and retention.
 4. Regional Comparison - An evaluation of sales and order by region.
-An interactive Tableau dashboard can be downloaded here The SQL queries regarding business analysis can be found here [here](https://github.com/handokosugiarto/SuperMart_Analysis_2014-2017/blob/479152eb7ff487aef7e304daf5ad866ecb5012b8/Analysis.sql
+An interactive Tableau dashboard can be downloaded here The SQL queries regarding business analysis can be found [here](https://github.com/handokosugiarto/SuperMart_Analysis_2014-2017/blob/479152eb7ff487aef7e304daf5ad866ecb5012b8/Analysis.sql
 )

 An Interactive Tableau Dashboard can be downloaded here [here](https://public.tableau.com/app/profile/handoko.sugiarto/viz/SuperMartAnalysis_17769710077740/SuperMartAnalysis)